DeltaRager/gic-thca-2025/README.md

 ## Input Format

-The simulation accepts input in the following format:
+The simulation accepts input in the following format (in input.txt):

 ```
 grid_size_x grid_size_y